lqc/thinkcspy/source/app_e.rst

     strong understanding of function calls, stack frames, local variables, and function returns.

-.. admonition:: Tip: Assigment in a function creates a local variable
+.. admonition:: Tip: Assignment in a function creates a local variable

     Any assignment to a variable within a function means Python will make a local variable, unless we override with ``global``.